 Fisheries are a prominent example of a social-ecological system where complex links between resource user (harvester) behavior and natural resource dynamics drive sustainability (Branch et al., 2006).
 Fisheries represent the last large-scale wild harvest of food on Earth, but also one of the most traditional livelihoods in human history.
 Difficulties in achieving sustainability in fisheries have often been linked to an inadequate understanding of harvester dynamics (Fulton et al., 2011; Hilborn, 1985).
-Differences in fisher behaviors, both within and across fisheries, can affect the stability and sustainability of fish populations (Fryxell et al., 2017; Salas and Gaertner, 2004) and of other species—for instance, endangered marine mammals or seabirds (Gladics et al., 2017; Hamilton and Baker, 2019).
+Differences in fisher behaviors, both within and across fisheries, can affect the stability and sustainability of fish populations (Fryxell et al., 2017; Salas and Gaertner, 2004), of other species—for instance, endangered marine mammals or seabirds (Gladics et al., 2017; Hamilton and Baker, 2019)-- and of the fishery itself.

 Additionally, different behavioral segments of fishing fleets may respond in different ways to management measures, or may be differentially vulnerable to environmental perturbations (Salas and Gaertner, 2004).
 For example, O’Farrell, Sanchirico, et al. (2019) found that more exploratory fishing vessels—those that, on average, traveled further and more often traversed new fishing grounds—were better able to cope with an extended spatial closure.
-These These fisher responses, however, are difficult to study, despite the potential impact of differential behavioral responses on resource dynamics.
+Heterogeneous behavioral responses of fishers, however, are difficult to study, despite their potential impact on resource dynamics.
 Partly, this is due to a lack of detailed spatial and economic information on harvester behavior.
 However, recent years have seen a rise in availability of these types of fishery data, paired with methods to extract behavioral insights from them (Joo et al., 2015; Mendo et al., 2019; Watson and Haynie, 2016).
 In the following, we apply a range of data-driven methods to ask: how did human harvesters cope with and adapt to a major environmental perturbation in the most valuable fishery on the U.S. west coast?

 The Dungeness crab fishery on the west coast of the United States often obtains in excess of $200 million in revenue from over 1,000 participating vessels each year (Rasmuson, 2013; Richerson et al., 2020).
 It is a fishery that is central both ecologically (Santora et al., 2020) and economically (Fuller et al., 2017) to the west coast social-ecological system, making it at once a safety valve within fishers’ portfolios and a source of complexity in fisheries governance(Holland and Leonard, 2020; Holland et al., 2017).
-The Dungeness crab fishery appears able to withstand immense fishing pressure, and although crab abundance can fluctuate markedly from year to year, long term abundance has been relatively stable for more than a half century (Richerson et al., 2020).
+Dungeness crab populations appear able to withstand immense fishing pressure, and although crab abundance can fluctuate markedly from year to year, long term abundance has been relatively stable for more than a half century (Richerson et al., 2020).
 The fishery represents aspects of both industrial and small-scale fisheries: Dungeness crabs are commercially harvested by vessels with a significant range of sizes (in our data, 21 to 103 feet), operating out of both large and small fishing ports across the U.S. west coast.